Bellman-consistent Pessimism for Offline Reinforcement Learning: Information-Theoretic Results with Bellman-consistent Pessimism

 In this section, we provide our first theoretical result which is information-theoretic, in that it uses a computationally inefficient algorithm.
 The approach uses the offline dataset to first compute a lower bound on the value of each policy $\pi \in \Pi$, and then returns the policy with the highest pessimistic value estimate.
 While this high-level template is at the heart of many recent approaches~\citep[e.g.,][]{fujimoto2019off,kumar2019stabilizing,liu2020provably,kidambi2020morel,yu2020mopo,kumar2020conservative}, our main novelty is in the design and analysis of \emph{Bellman-consistent pessimism} for general function approximation.

 For a policy $\pi$, we first form a \emph{version space} of all the functions $f\in\Fcal$ which have a small Bellman error under the evaluation operator $\Tcal^\pi$.
 We then return the predicted value of $\pi$ in the initial state $s_0$ by the functions in this version space.
 The use of pessimism at the initial state, while maintaining Bellman consistency (by virtue of having a small Bellman error) limits over pessimism, which is harder to preclude in the pointwise pessimistic penalties used in some other works~\citep{jin2020pessimism}.
+More formally, given a dataset $\Dcal$, let us define